Basics About Your Newborn?s Body

 Make sure your baby is immunized.
 An infant who is fully immunized is at lower risk for SIDS.

 Place your infant on his or her back for sleep or naps.
-This can decrease the risk for SIDS, aspiration, and choking.
+This can reduce the risk for SIDS, aspiration, and choking.
 Never place your baby on his or her side or stomach for sleep or naps.
 If your baby is awake, allow your child time on his or her tummy as long as you are supervising to help your child develop strong tummy and neck muscles.

 Offer your baby a pacifier for sleeping or naps, if he or she isn't breastfed.
 If breastfeeding, delay introducing a pacifier until breastfeeding has been firmly established.

 Use a firm mattress (covered by a tightly fitted sheet) to prevent gaps between the mattress and the sides of a crib, a play yard, or a bassinet.
-This can decrease the risk for entrapment, suffocation, and SIDS.
+This can reduce the risk for entrapment, suffocation, and SIDS.

 Share your room instead of your bed with your baby.
 Putting your baby in bed with you raises the risk for strangulation, suffocation, entrapment, and SIDS.
 Bed sharing is not recommended for twins or other higher multiples.